arcus/DART_analysis/reports/notebooks/attrition_analysis.md

 <img src="../tables/screened_participant_n_by_phase.png" width="50%" />

-## Look for differences for participants who dropped out
+## Look for differences for participants who were in final analysis set vs. not

 ### Needs assessment differences for analyzed vs not?